jnaiman/csci-p-14110/syllabus.md

 | Day 3 | Compare 2 body analytically and numerically
 | Day 4 | The Multi-body problem in 2D - planetary simulations <br> Different numerical solvers
 | Day 5 | The Multi-body problem in 3D - planetary and galactic simulations
-| Day 6 | What is data visualization?
-What is scientific visualization? <br> Simple 2D movies
+| Day 6 | What is sci/data viz?
+Lying with data. <br> Simple 2D movies, data manipulation with Pandas, interactivity
-| Day 7 | Overview of visualization concepts - audience, colors/textures/sizes, scientific integrity <br> 2D and 3D Movies
+| Day 7 | Data organization, filtering <br> more interactivity, info-viz (grammar-of-graphics, bqplot, linked data views if time)
-| Day 8 | "Good" vs. "Bad" visualizations <br> Graphical concepts <br> 3D Movies and interactions
+| Day 8 | Representations of data, Graphical concepts <br> 3D plotting in Python & widgets <br> Optional: deploying to the web
-| Day 9 | Online, sharable visualizations <br> Online interactive 3D Movies with Sketchfab
+| Day 9 | 3D grapchics concepts <br> Online interactive 3D geometry with Sketchfab
-| Day 10 | Review, finalization of visualizations <br> Viz party!
+| Day 10 | Types of viz (know your audience!) <br> Where to go from here, finalize projects and Viz party!

 # Learning Outcomes